 Relying Parties shall check the status of Certificates on which they wish to rely.
 One method by which Relying Parties may check Certificate status is by consulting the most recent CRL from the CA that issued the Certificate on which the Relying Party wishes to rely.
+Alternatively, Relying Parties may meet this requirement by checking Certificate status using CRL.
 CAs shall provide Relying Parties with information on how to find the appropriate CRL to check for revocation status.
 This is stated in [IAA].